GenomicsAotearoa/hts_workshop_mpi/docs/level1/12_shell_navigation.md

     ??? success "Output"

         ```
-        shell_data
+        quality_illumina  quality_nanopore  shell_data
         ```

-We will be working within the `shell_data` subdirectory, and creating new subdirectories, throughout this workshop.
+For today we  will be working within the `shell_data` subdirectory.
 If we want to now navigate into the `shell_data` folder we must once again call the `cd` command:

 !!! terminal "code"